-n.b.
 If we changed the policy to one of the other two options we would be able to download data with just URLs.
 This is a great mechanism for sharing files to the world but not when you're using services where you want to keep the data private.

 The new container named data is now listed in the Containers blade.
 Close the Containers blade by clicking the X in the upper right corner of the blade.
 You will return to the storage account blade.